abdullahliaquat/abdullahliaquat/README.md

 - 🤖 AI/ML

 **Highlighted Projects:**
-- **Nutricare:** 🥗🤖 An AI-powered mobile app for malnutrition prediction
+- **Nutricare:** 🥗🤖 An AI-powered app for malnutrition prediction
-- **Site Report:** 🏗️📱 AI-powered app for field inspectors to streamline site inspections
+- **Site Report:** 🏗️📱 An AI-powered app for field inspectors to streamline site inspections
-- **Emotion-based Journal Chapter:** 😃📔 Web app that clusters entries by expressed emotions
+- **Emotion-based Journal Chapter:** 😃📔 A Web application that clusters entries by expressed emotions

 **Social Links:**
 - [LinkedIn](https://www.linkedin.com/in/muhammad-abdullah-1a3117203/) 🔗